Parachute Landing

 History

-Trail leads to a decommissioned World War II Era US Navy base which at one time had over 600 full-time sailors and airmen living in barracks.
-The US Navy closed much of it in 1946 but it was used until 1979 as a test facility.
+The trail leads to a decommissioned World War II Era US Navy base, which at one time had over 600 full-time sailors and airmen living in barracks.
+The US Navy closed much of it in 1946, but it was used until 1979 as a test facility.
 It was the filming location of the 1942 Paramount Studios picture "Wake Island".
-In in 1944 the 509th Composite Squadron based out of Utah conducting training missions, dropping 150 prototype atomic bomb shapes from B-29s into the sea near the base.
-It's reported 25 aircraft crashed in and around the sea and some may still remain at the floor of the sea, one discovered as recently as 1999 during the search for a civilian small aircraft.
+In 1944, the 509th Composite Squadron based out of Utah conducted training missions, dropping 150 prototype atomic bomb shapes from B-29s into the sea near the base.
+It's reported that 25 aircraft crashed in and around the sea and some may remain on the floor of the sea; one was discovered as recently as 1999 during the search for a civilian small aircraft.
 The sea's depth, darkness, and toxicity have resulted in the planes (and in some cases, the crews) being left to the watery grave more than 50 feet below the surface.

 Technical Rating